 Community of Practice

-For professionals and front-line workers who deal with the impacts of trauma every day.
+For professionals and service providers on the front-line working with the impact of trauma every day.

 Our services include mentorship for promoting wellness in the workplace, educational training, and workshops for all levels of service and care providers and support for establishing communities of practice.